Kodekloner/MilcSecurityBot/README.md

  - `INIT_TITLE`: default chat title
  - `INIT_LINK`: default chat link
+ - `INIT_ENABLE`: default captcha setting, True or False
+ - `WORKERS`: Number of threads to use.
+8 is the recommended (and default) amount, but your experience may vary.
- - `INIT_ENABLE`: default captcha setting, True or False __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
+ __Note__ that going crazy with more threads wont necessarily speed up your bot, given the large amount of sql data accesses, and the way python asynchronous calls work.
  - `BAN_STICKER`: Which sticker to use when banning people.